AARNet/Digital-Skills-GitBook/ict-proficiency-productivity/qrcodes.md

 ### Using a QR code
 Most modern smartphones have a QR code scanner built into their camera app so you won’t need to install any additional apps to start using QR codes.
 The steps for reading a QR code may differ slightly between models.

+* Examine the poster the QR code is on, in case [a fradulent QR code has been stuck over a legitimate one](https://www.cnet.com/tech/services-and-software/qr-code-scams-are-on-the-rise-heres-how-to-avoid-getting-duped/).

 •	Ensure your device has an internet connection.

 •	Open your Camera app.